Schools & Teachers

-MyBnk’s financial education and enterprise programmes deal with debt prevention and intervention.
+MyBnk’s financial education programmes deal with debt prevention and intervention.

-Most of our work with housing associations focuses on the latter, helping young tenants in, or are at risk of getting in rent arrears manage their money and keep their tenancies.
+Most of our work with housing associations focuses on the latter, helping young tenants in, or who are at risk of getting in, rent arrears manage their money and keep their tenancies.

-However, we have increasing experience with young people before they get their tenancies as part of housing associations overall care, contract and commitment processes.
-This extends to young adults in sheltered housing, using budgeting and saving skills to make sustainable transitions to independent living.
+We have increasing experience working with young people before they get their tenancies as part of housing associations’ overall care, contract and commitment processes.
+This extends to young adults who are leaving authority care and who are in sheltered housing, using budgeting and saving skills to make sustainable transitions to independent living.

-Our experts have also delivered a mix of survival money management programmes to and enterprise experiences via local authorities Looked After & Leaving Care Teams, Children Services and Unaccompanied Asylum Seekers.
+Our experts have also delivered a mix of survival money management programmes via local authorities Looked After & Leaving Care Teams, Children Services and Unaccompanied Asylum Seekers.
 We place a high emphasis on quality and impact.
 Trainers are experts who have passed rigorous exams on all things in personal finance and every session is rated by participants and facilitators.

 We do this via: